openforis/sepal-doc/docs/source/modules/dwn/sdg_indicator.rst

 Productivity parameters
 +++++++++++++++++++++++

 Assessment periods for all metrics can be specified individually.
 Keep them blank to use the start and end dates for the respective metric.

 .. note::

-     If the start and end years you've chosen for your assessment period aren't at least four years apart, you'll need to choose an assessment period for the productivity state that's longer than that.
+     If the start and end years you've chosen for your assessment period aren't at least four years apart, you'll need to choose an assessment period for the productivity state that's longer.
 The module will disregard the value of a particular metric if you only specify the start or end year.

-The default productivity look-up table is set to the second version of the good practice guidance, but you can also select the first version.
-Please refer to the approach section for the tables and Section 4.2.5 of the `the second version <https://www.unccd.int/sites/default/files/documents/2021-09/UNCCD_GPG_SDG-Indicator-15.3.1_version2_2021.pdf>`__ to learn more about the look-up table.
+The default productivity "look-up" table is set to the second version of the good practice guidance, but you can also select the first version (to learn more about the "look-up" table, see the approach section for the tables and Section 4.2.5 of the `the second version of the good practice guidance <https://www.unccd.int/sites/default/files/documents/2021-09/UNCCD_GPG_SDG-Indicator-15.3.1_version2_2021.pdf>`__).

 .. image:: https://raw.githubusercontent.com/sepal-contrib/sdg_15.3.1/master/doc/img/prod_params.png
     :alt: Productivity parameters